Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/23/readme.md

 1. Which ideas are already coming into life?

+> Real-time translation technology is already improving with AI-powered translators like Chat GPT and you can use it on your smartphone.
+And I think in the future they will be able to speak natural voice of user.
+> Today we can use VR headsets which offering immersive gaming and training experiences.
+It's partial implementation of VR, but I think it's enough.
+I afraid of brain-connected microchips which will provide to us full immersion buy which have potential security risks.
+> 3D printing is already used in medicine for prosthetics and some experimental organ printing, but I think widely using this technology for printing real human organs will come not so fast.
+There are a bunch of complex problems.
+> Vertical farming is being implemented in some cities to grow food in limited urban spaces, and I think it's really good and this idea not such complicated as other.

 2. Which ideas don't you like?
 Why not?

+> I don't like the idea of implanting microchips in the brain for entertainment because it might be risky and could lead to privacy concerns.
+> Nano monitors inside the body sound helpful but may raise ethical issues about data security and medical control.

 3. Which ideas in the article do you like?
 Can you think of other uses for these inventions?

+• I like real-time translation headsets because they can help people travel and communicate more easily.
+🔹 Other use: They could be used for international business meetings or learning new languages.
+• I also like 3D-printed organs because they could save lives.
+🔹 Other use: 3D printing could also create custom prosthetics, simplified spare parts for different devices or even houses for people in need.
+• Vertical farming is a great solution for food production in cities.
+🔹 Other use: This method could also be used in space colonization on Mars or the Moon.

 ---